mtrupkin/AP_ItemViewerService/documentation/Technologies-Overview.md

 It is configured with annotations to run every 5 minutes after the previous run of the service has finished.

 #### JavaScript
-The item viewer service includes all of the JavaScript from Iris required to display items and accommodations.
+The item viewer service includes all of the JavaScript from Iris required to display items and accessibility.

 #### Configuration
 The App layer contains the logging and application configuration files.